What Medical AI Work Actually Looks Like for UK Doctors

 The conversation in NHS break rooms has shifted.
-Alongside locum rates and private practice, doctors are now discussing a new income stream: training artificial intelligence.
+Alongside locum rotas and private practice, doctors are now discussing a new form of clinical work: training artificial intelligence.

-It seems almost too good.
-Why would a technology company pay an NHS registrar £60/hr to review AI responses when they could hire an engineer for less?
+Why would a technology company engage an NHS registrar to review AI responses instead of an engineer?

-The answer is simple: they can't fake your expertise.
+The answer is simple: they cannot substitute for clinical expertise.

 AI models generating medical advice need to be checked by people who actually know medicine.
 An engineer can review whether the AI's response is well-formatted, but only a doctor can tell whether it would kill a patient.